What the “Me Too” Movement Teaches Us About Women’s History

 There has been a long history of women advocating for women's rights.

 Mary Wollstonecraft was a major voice of her era.
 She advocated for women's education because she asserted they were essential to the development of a strong nation.
 Her ideas in "A Vindication of the Rights of Woman" (1792) deeply impacted future generations and provided space for the advancement of women.

-Simone de Beauvoir, in her famous work "The Second Sex" (1949), discusses how laws, education, and customs needed reform to provide women equal access.
+In her famous work "The Second Sex" (1949), Simone de Beauvoir discusses how laws, education, and customs needed reform to provide women equal access.
 De Beauvoir specifically calls attention to the patriarchy and how it hinders progress.
 Though she received significant resistance to her ideas, she powered on, providing more paths for women to assert their rights.

-Rosa Parks, often referred to as the mother of the civil rights movement, is best known for her refusal to give up her seat on a bus to a white man.
+Often referred to as the mother of the civil rights movement, Rosa Parks is best known for her refusal to give up her seat on a bus to a white man.
 Her arrest spurred the Montgomery Bus Boycott in 1955 and encouraged other Black women to stand up for their rights.
 At the time, the women's rights movement was geared toward representing white women's issues.
 In her later life, Parks continued to support the community, working with U.S. Congressman John Conyers in securing housing for the homeless.

 Recy Taylor spoke out during the Jim Crow era, refusing to remain silent about sexual violence against Black bodies.
 In 1944, Taylor testified in front of an all-white, all-male jury that a group of white men attacked and raped her.
 Rosa Parks, civil rights activist W.E.B.
 DuBois, poet and social activist Langston Hughes, and the NAACP supported Taylor.
 However, the men, some of whom confessed, were never brought to justice.

 Ruth Bader Ginsberg (1933-2020)